DiriectorDoc/jQlipboard/README.md

 # jQlipboard
 jQlipboard is a jQuery extension that makes accessing the clipboard much easier.
 This plugin also has features that make it usable across most if not all browsers.

+The withPaste variant of jQlipboard attemps to add a pasting attribute.
+This version is still experimental and may not work as expected 100% of the time.

 ## Installation
 To install, simply add the following script tag below the tag where `jQuery.js` is called: